o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/entity-and-prefab-basics.md

 ## Conclusion and next steps

-Now that you understand the differences between an entities, prefabs, and prefab instances, and the basics of creating and working with them, you can try to put it into practice.
+Now that you understand the differences between an entities, prefabs, and prefab instances, and the basics of creating and working with them, you can put it into practice.
 Learn to [Spawn and Despawn a Prefab](spawn-a-prefab) in the next tutorial.